UK Phonetics needs your help!

 Wildcat Voices the University of Kentucky speech archive project

-The goal of the Wildcate Voices project is nothing less than 100% coverage of the entire UK student population.
+The goal of the Wildcat Voices project is nothing less than 100% coverage of the entire UK student population.
 We want every student, from every language background, to make their voice a part of our speech corpus.
 Please participate today and share the link with your friends. tweet. tumbl. snapchat.
 We can do this with your help.

 Participate